-In 2022, three candidates are running in a special election to fill a two-year term on Blaine City Council.
-The candidates are:
+In 2022, these are the candidates are running in a special election to fill a two-year term on Blaine City Council:

 About the Candidate: I am a proud resident of Blaine and a candidate for Blaine City Council, Ward 1.
 I have spent the past seven years serving on the Blaine Charter Commission.
 My husband and I settled in Blaine 17 years ago and we have three children, ages 11, 6, and 2.